 On the whole, there was no singular response that was either outstanding or poor.
 We recognize and are focused on the need to increase member engagement to a level closer to spiritual engagement.

-With a task force in place, we will work on the implementation of an impact planning process, closely coordinated with the Parish Leadership Council (PLC) and our priests — steps that we will all take to address concerns as well as to continue to develop our strengths.
+With a task force in place, we will work on the implementation of an impact planning process, closely coordinated with our priests — steps that we will all take to address concerns as well as to continue to develop our strengths.

 Frequently Asked Questions